WeAllJS/weallbehave/README.md

 [`weallbehave`](https://npm.im/weallbehave) is a command-line tool for automatically generating and updating the [`CODE_OF_CONDUCT.md`](https://help.github.com/articles/adding-a-code-of-conduct-to-your-project/) for your projects.

-You can configure the maintainers that will enforce the CoC by adding `author` and `maintainers` fields to `package.json`.
+You can configure the maintainers that will enforce the CoC by adding `author` and contributors` fields to `package.json`.
 Currently `email` and `twitter` are supported.
-You can exclude maintainers from enforcement duties by adding `"coc-enforcer": false` to their author/maintainer entry.
+You can exclude maintainers from enforcement duties by adding `"coc-enforcer": false` to their author/contributors entry.

 ## Install